Showing posts with label aging. Show all posts

 Finally we have cooler temperatures that have invited neighbors to come outside to spruce their own yards or walk their dogs or what have you.

 Roland was on the ladder last night.
 I admire his strength.
 He is older than me - though he looks 10 - 20 years younger than he really is.
 He doesn't appear to be in the greatest physical shape, but he is strong.
-The latter's got to weigh fifty pounds at least.
+The ladder's got to weigh fifty pounds at least.
 He moves it with ease.
 I can't even budge it.

-Roland can climb the latter while holding on to the bucket of paint and paintbrush.
+Roland can climb the ladder while holding on to the bucket of paint and paintbrush.
 I can't even climb stairs with things in my hand.
 I can't look up or else I get dizzy.
 What a weenie.

 Jenna shimmies up the hill in our back yard as quickly as a snake.
 Roland is not quite as fast, but manages to get up there without getting out of breath.
 I will be panting somewhere near the bottom - angry at myself for letting myself go.